 Join a choir!

-In a joyful and supportive environment, choristers in Northwest Girlchoir learn a lot and have fun!
-In 5 different choir levels, they develop healthy singing technique, build musicianship skills, grow as performers, and work as a team.
-They prepare for professional-calibre season concerts and community performances throughout the year and go on tours!
+In a joyful and supportive environment, choristers in Northwest Girlchoir sing, learn, and grow - as musicians and as young people.
+In 6 different choir levels, singers develop healthy technique, build musicianship skills, and develop creative and collaborative skills.
+Through a rich rehearsal process, they prepare for public, main stage concerts and community performances throughout the year.
 Scroll down to read more about each choir level.

 How to AUDITION:

 Northwest Girlchoir’s audition process is low pressure and fun!
-During the 20-minute audition, Interim Artistic Director Andrew Seifert will check your daughter's voice quality, range, and listening skills by having her sing a series of simple patterns.
-He will be looking at your daughter's ability to focus and take direction, her interest in learning new things, and her kind/positive character.
+During the 10-minute audition, Artistic Director Karen Bruno will check each singer’s voice quality and listening skills by having them perform a simple song and echo a series of short patterns.
+She will be looking for your singer’s ability to match pitch, focus and take direction, and will watch to see how your child learns.

-For girls 6th grade and above, we recommend some previous musical training (not necessarily vocal).
-Good examples of this would be playing an instrument (e.g. piano, violin), performing in a band or orchestra or participating in a church or school choir.
-The singer should prepare one short, non-"pop" song (i.e. "My Country 'Tis of Thee," "Twinkle, Twinkle") to sing without accompaniment.
-Parents are asked to sit in on auditions.
+For singers in 6th grade and above, we recommend some previous musical training (not necessarily vocal).
+Good examples of this would be playing an instrument (e.g. piano, violin), performing in a band or orchestra, or participating in a church or school choir.

 An audition is required for 5th-12th graders.